degiherlambang/library/README.md

 # LIBRARY

-This project simple CRUD for Librarian.
+This project sample for Librarian.
 Using Springboot JAVA as framework projects and H2 Database.

 This scope include:
 1. Initial Books at Database